-Course Number and Title: CHEM 100.
-Chemistry and Society
+Course Number and Title: CHEM 105.
+Introduction to Chemistry

 Faculty Member(s) Proposing Course: Philip Hampton, Simone Aloisio

 Indicate which of the following categories would be satisfied by this course by marking an "X" on the appropriate lines.
 Courses may be placed in up to two GE categories as appropriate.
 Upper Division Interdisciplinary GE courses may be placed in two categories plus the UDIGE category.